jayrbolton/ui-system-proto-tmp/README.md

 }
 ```

 A state is simply an object containing data, and will get an event emitter attached to it.
+See `on` and `whenEqual` below for handling update events.

 State properties are strict, kind of like structs in other languages.
 If you try to update a property in the state that wasnt initialized when the state is first created, then a TypeError will get thrown.
 This is a bug prevention / code readability measure.